 A comprehensive study of the major writers and movements from 1890 to the present.
 Among the figures considered are Mann, Rilke, Kafka, Hesse, and Brecht.
 Assigned readings and papers.
-Prerequisite: German 207-208 or permission of instructor.
-Not offered 1963-'64.
+Prerequisites: German 207-208 or permission of instructor.

 308. Studies in Modern German Literature II